The 23 Craziest Toy Fads In History

 1998 Tiger Electronics Furby

 The Furby — a furry robot that could talk and blink its eyes — became a major fad in 1998.
 Originally retailing for $35, the toy skyrocketed to $100 thanks to the craze.
 More than 40 million Furbies were sold during the three years of its original production, and 1.8 million alone were sold in 1998.
-Here are 10 things you should know about recycling electronics.
+Here are a few things you should know about recycling electronics.

 Razor USA Scooters, 2000